codefori/docs/docs/pages/api/extending.md

 ## Get members and streamfiles

-It is possible for extensions to utilise the file systems provided by Code for IBM i.
+It is possible for extensions to utilize the file systems provided by Code for IBM i.

 `openTextDocument` returns a [`TextDocument`](https://code.visualstudio.com/api/references/vscode-api#TextDocument).